DeviprasadShetty9833/Singly_Linked_List.c/README.md

 *Explanation:*

-> - If head points to no node, connect the newnode to head.
+> - if the list is empty, connect the newNode to head.
 > - temp points to initial node, pointed by head.
 > - Traverse till second last node.
 > - Next node of temp i.e. Last node points to newNode.